keptn/keptn.github.io/content/docs/0.8.x/integrations/how_integrate/index.md

 keywords: [0.8.x-integration]
 ---

 There are multiple ways on how to interact with the Keptn control-plane.
-Besides the [Keptn API](../../reference/api/) and [Keptn CLI](../../reference/api/) there are more ways how external tools can make use of the orchestration capabilities of Keptn.
+Besides the [Keptn API](../../reference/api/) and [Keptn CLI](../../reference/api/) there are more options how external tools can make use of the orchestration capabilities of Keptn.
 Those external tools can then be triggered by Keptn and therefore integrated in a Keptn sequence execution.

+In the following, we'll have a look at different use cases to help you get started.
+If your use case is not listed, have a look at the generic option of Keptn service templates or feel free to [start a conversation in the #keptn-integrations channel in the Keptn Slack](https://slack.keptn.sh).

+## General overview

+TODO INSERT IMAGE

 ## Use Cases